masonellis95/4663-Cryptography-MasonEllis/Program_1_grade.md

 | 9 | Decryption worked                                             | 40  |   35     |
 |   | Total:                                                        | 150 | 120 |

-Grade:
+## Grade:
 80%

-Comments:
+## Comments:

-There was a wierd 'X' left on the end of my decrypted message.
+- There was a wierd 'X' left on the end of my decrypted message.
+- Program crashed when I put special characters in the keyword.
+- No comment block at top of code !
+That's any easy one!!